 How to download form submissions

-In the dashboard, go to the Foleon Doc you want to download the form submissions for.
-Click the quick actions menu of your Foleon Doc and select get form results.
+In the dashboard, go to the Foleon Doc for which you want to download the form submissions.
+Click the quick actions menu of your Foleon Doc, click Download, and select Download form results.

-You'll download a .csv file, which you can open with software such as Microsoft Excel and Google Spreadsheets.
+The download will be a .csv file, which you can open in Microsoft Excel, Google Sheets, or a similar spreadsheet tool.

-💡 This .csv file contains all submissions of a form with a date stamp for each submission.
+💡 This .csv file contains all submissions of a form with a date and time stamp for each submission.
 This allows you to filter submissions of a specific time period.

 We add a hidden field to every form to capture the UTM and send that data along with the form submission.
-For that reason, when you get a form submission email or open the .csv file, you'll see that there's a hidden-referral field.
+Therefore, when you get a form submission email or open the .csv file, you'll see a hidden-referral field.

 💡 At the moment, it's not possible to add a hidden field for each UTM parameter separately.
 Instead, there's one field that contains the complete string e.g., utm_source=facebook&utm_campaign=social.